Now that you know it is possible to sell your private company shares before an IPO, there are a few things to think about before selling.

 1. Your company’s guidelines on selling their shares

+Before you start learning how to sell stock, be sure to check company guidelines first.
 Like all public and private companies, your employer may have specific guidelines around selling company stock.
 As a private company, your company could require you to hold shares for a certain amount of time before selling them, while other companies don’t allow secondary transactions at all.

 Some organizations also reserve the right of first refusal (ROFR), where they have the option to buy the shares from you or substitute a buyer of their choice instead of the buyer you lined up.
-If you work with a private market broker, they may be able to tell you if your company has allowed others to sell their shares in their market.
+If you work with a private market brokerage firm, they may be able to tell you if your company has allowed others to sell their shares in their market.

 2. The tax implications of the sale

-If you decide to sell private stock, you’ll also need to take into account the tax liability this transaction could trigger.
+If you decide to sell stock, you’ll also need to take into account the tax liability this transaction could trigger.
 You may be able to save more on taxes if you’re strategic about when to sell employee stock.